jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 That should not be too surprising.
 Our ideologies have guided our mindsets for generations.
 Given the massive technological ecosystem we now enjoy they have done an admirable job.
 Yet, Conservatism, Progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.

 Ideological thinkers still offer valuable insights about societal communication and governance, but their worldview is not rooted in our modern scientific and technological world.
-They lived without plastic, wrote with bird feathers, and no one understood how evolution shapes the state of nature.
+They lived without plastic, wrote with bird feathers, and did not understand how evolution shapes the state of nature.
 Thus, we should not pick one ideology in order to conquer the others.
 Instead, they are frameworks to be studied as we integrate a technological identity into our consciousness.

 In fact, Conservatism's emphasis on producing wealth and Progressivism's drive for social diversity become complementary forces when viewed through a technological identity.